 Remember, daytime nap limits apply.
 3 hours for nappers who nap more than once a day, and 2 hours for nappers who nap only once each day.
 Enforce these nap time limits.
 Your little one will want to sleep more during the day – do not allow them to do so.

 3. Push bedtime to occur no earlier than about 6 or 6:30 pm regardless of how naps went that day.

 If you’re a mama (or papa) that has done some sleep training in the past, and/or your kiddo is accustomed to hanging out on their own a bit in the morning before you go to them, then I’d also suggest starting each day an hour later than the previous day.
-If your baby wakes to start their day at 3 am the first night your back, make sure that the next night you don’t set foot in their room until 4 am, even if they’re awake at 3 am.
-The next morning, go in at 5 am but not earlier, and on and on until you’ve hit your desired wake time.
+If your baby wakes to start their day at 3 am the first night you are back, make sure that the next night you don’t set foot in their room until 4 am.
+Even if they’re awake at 3 am.
+The next morning, go in at 5 am, but not earlier.
+And on and on until you’ve hit your desired wake time.

-Regardless of whether you are the one to determine the start of the day or the baby is, by putting them down for bedtime around 6 or 7 pm local time and by making sure their naps don’t start until their scheduled times and don’t last more than the limits outlined above, baby should be back to their normal schedule in no time at all.
+Regardless of whether you are the one to determine the start of the day, or the baby is, by putting them down for bedtime around 6 or 7 pm local time and making sure their naps don’t start until their scheduled times (and don’t last more than the limits outlined above), baby should be back to their normal schedule in no time at all.

 If you want to learn more about getting your baby on an age-appropriate sleeping schedule, and how to deal with sleep regressions (especially after travel!) – sign up for my newsletter!